nms-scribe/cosmopoeia/idea.md

     * According to [SQLite documentation](https://www.sqlite.org/autoinc.html), a key defined in this way is guaranteed not to be reused, and appears to be possible to represent insertion order, as long as no parallel transactions are occurring, which I do not allow in the same instance of the program.
     * According to tests, at least sometimes, when iterating through features, the features are returned from the database in fid order.
 I do not believe that this is guaranteed by any mechanism from gdal or sqlite.
     * According to tests, a rust hashmap does not iterate over items in entry order.
 For this reason, I use a special map that iterates in fid order.
 This attempts to make it more likely that random operations with the same seed are always reproducible with the same input.
-[ ] Set up private github repository for now.
+[ ] As I have approval, move the recipes and things like that from AFMG into /share [ ] Set up private github repository for now.
 [ ] Turn on #![warn(clippy::cargo_common_metadata)] and fix those warnings
 [ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.
 (There are cargo-aur and cargo-deb crates, maybe there's a cargo-msi for windows?)